Dwolla/arbalest/README.md

 Bulk copy imports all keys in an S3 path into a Redshift table using a staging table.
 By dropping and reimporting all data, duplication is eliminated.
-This type of copy is useful for data that does not change very often or will only be ingested once (immutable time series).
+This type of copy is useful for data that does not change very often or will only be ingested once (e.g. immutable time series).

 ### Manifest copy